Meet

 Tutoring

 Kailyn has been tutoring mathematics since 2011.
 In that time, she has worked with clients ranging from elementary school students to those studying upper-level mathematics and mathematics education at the university level.
-Kailyn is thrilled to be able to offer her students with individualized academic support either in person or at a distance.
+Kailyn is thrilled to be able to offer her students with individualized academic support.
 For further information, or to request tutoring, please see her tutoring website.